RohanManoharan/CPS530-Labs/README.md

 ### [LAB 5](https://cs.torontomu.ca/~rpmanoha/lab05/lab05.html) **(Completed)**
-Fifth lab is designed to learn more Javascript and learn jQuery Created a function to:
+Fifth lab is designed to learn more Javascript and learn jQuery Created a function to: <br /> <br />
-  Take inputs from a form and validate them
+  Take inputs from a form and validate them <br />
-  Count the number of characters and letters in a <textarea>
+  Count the number of characters and letters in a <textarea> <br />
-  Enlarge an image when clicked on, and return to normal size when a button is clicked.
+  Enlarge an image when clicked on, and return to normal size when a button is clicked. <br />

 ### [LAB 6](https://cs.torontomu.ca/~rpmanoha/lab06/lab06.html) **(In Progress)**